hetnavi/hetnavi.github.io/_drafts/improve-self-confidence.md

+---
+layout: post
-# 7 Questions to ask yourself to improve self-confidence
+title: "7 Questions to ask yourself to improve self-confidence"
+excerpt_separator: <!--more-->
+---

 1. What do you like the most about yourself?
 2. What do you think makes you unique/special?